asand017/-sed-tutorial/README.md

 The `head` bash command prints the first line of input to standard output.

-As explained with `grep`, the "p" `sed` command will duplicate all of the input passed into it, but if you only want to print the first line of the first ten lines of the input, you can specify the line numbers you want printed back to the screen.
+As explained with `grep`, the "p" `sed` command will duplicate all of the input passed into it, but if you only want to print the first ten lines of the input, you can specify the line numbers you want printed back to the screen.

 The previously mentioned employer wants to employ a new email system that is sorted in alphabetical order by last name of each employee.
 The employer has just hired a Scott Adams and has assigned him with the employee email AdamsScott@gmail.com.
 The employer insists on alphabetizing the email list by name so he must anticipate where on the list he will need to insert this new